Ukraine crisis: Opposition rejects offer of PM post

 There were reports of fresh unrest outside Kiev on Sunday - in the eastern city of Dnepropetrovsk and in Odessa in Crimea.

-Protesters marched on regional administration buildings in both cities, Interfax reported.'Not afraid'
+Protesters marched on regional administration buildings in both cities, Interfax reported.

 Speaking to large crowds in central of Kiev late on Saturday, the opposition leaders repeated their demands.